Greater Boston Urology Blog

 What are the biggest benefits that robotic surgery offers?

-DR. EZZEDINE: Robotic surgery has many advantages.
-First of all, it allows for an enhanced surgeon’s dexterity and maneuvering of instruments thanks to the robotic instruments’ 360 degrees of wrist movement.
-Second, the robotic system's 3D magnified camera allows for a superior visualization of organs, tissues, and surgical planes.
-And finally, it allows me to reach the deep aspects of the pelvis, which is especially necessary when performing prolapse surgery.
+GBU: Robotic surgery has many advantages.
+First of all, it allows for enhanced surgeon dexterity and instrument maneuvering, thanks to the robotic instruments' 360-degree wrist movement.
+Second, the robotic system's 3D magnified camera enables superior visualization of organs, tissues, and surgical planes.
+And finally, it allows the doctor to reach the deep aspects of the pelvis, which is especially necessary when performing prolapse surgery.

-All of these advantages lead to better patient outcomes in terms of less blood loss, less post-operative pain, and quicker healing and return to normal activity.
+All of these advantages lead to better patient outcomes, including reduced blood loss, less post-operative pain, and quicker healing and return to normal activity.

 Does insurance typically cover urogynecologic robotic surgery?

-DR. EZZEDINE: Yes, robotic surgery in urogynecology, as in many other surgical specialties, is nowadays a common surgical approach, and it is covered by insurance companies.
+GBU: Yes, robotic surgery in urogynecology, like in many other surgical specialties, is now a common surgical approach and is covered by insurance companies.

-Now let's talk about robotic sacrocolpopexy.
+Now, let's discuss robotic sacrocolpopexy.
 When would this treatment option be considered?
 What does it entail?

 Robotic sacrocolpopexy can also be considered when other aspects of the vagina have prolapsed along with the vaginal apex, such as the anterior wall dragging along the bladder or the posterior wall usually dragging along the rectum.

 Sacrocolpopexy entails the use of a surgical mesh that lifts up the prolapsed vagina inside of a woman’s body and connects it to a strong ligament covering the sacrum.
-This surgery has the highest success rate among all reconstructive (corrective) vaginal prolapse surgeries that reaches up to 90%.
+This surgery has the highest success rate among all reconstructive (corrective) vaginal prolapse surgeries, reaching up to 90%.

-Of course each woman’s condition is unique, and robotic sacrocolpopexy is only one of many options available to treat pelvic organ prolapse.
-A thorough medical evaluation and exam as well as a discussion of the benefits risks and alternative are necessary before making a shared decision concerning the best surgical treatment for the individual patient.
+Of course, each woman’s condition is unique, and robotic sacrocolpopexy is only one of many options available to treat pelvic organ prolapse.
+A thorough medical evaluation and exam, as well as a discussion of the benefits, risks, and alternatives, are necessary before making a shared decision concerning the best surgical treatment for the individual patient.

 And what about robotic total hysterectomy with bilateral high uterosacral ligament suspension.
 When would you offer this option?
 What does it entail?

-DR. EZZEDINE: This procedure is primarily offered to women with a predominantly apical uterovaginal prolapse.
-The main difference between this procedure and robotic sacrocolpopexy is the fact that no mesh is used for this surgery, which makes it suitable for those who wish to avoid mesh.
+GBU: This procedure is primarily offered to women with a predominantly apical uterovaginal prolapse.
+The primary difference between this procedure and robotic sacrocolpopexy is that no mesh is used in this surgery, making it suitable for individuals who wish to avoid mesh.

 If there's one point about robotic surgery that you want to make sure readers take away, what would it be?

-DR. EZZEDINE: I would like the readers to know that robotic surgery is an excellent surgical route for management of pelvic organ prolapse.
+GBU: Robotic surgery is an excellent surgical route for the management of pelvic organ prolapse.
 It is, however, not the only option.
-I am here to help my patients decide the best surgical treatment option for them following a thorough evaluation and discussion of their preferences, options, risks, benefits, and personal goals.
+At GBU, we help patients determine the best surgical treatment option for them by conducting a thorough evaluation and discussing their preferences, options, risks, benefits, and personal goals.